Reissner/QMngMnt/README.md

 In future `git` shall be the only version managment tool.
 At the moment, there is still subversion in use, but this shall be eliminated in the next release.

+As regards editors or IDE's we are in the course of evaluations still, but seemingly, `ms code` has a good chance to make the choice.
+It offers a lot of extensions turning it into an IDE.
+In contrast `eclipse` is very mighty but not lightweight.
+Various extensions help also ensuring quality.
+Uniformity of tools and processes also helps keeping up quality.

 The core tool besides the java development kit is `maven` which supports the deployment process of both software and documentation.